haskell/core-libraries-committee/PROPOSALS.md

 The following is a step by step guide for common proposals:

 1. Bring your proposal to the CLC as an issue on github.
-2. Refine your proposal.
+2. Refine your proposal, performing the below tasks if neccessary or requested.
-    1. Make an [impact assessment](#impact-assessments).
+    - Make an [impact assessment](#impact-assessments).
 This is mandatory for breaking changes.
-    2. Write a migration guide.
+    - Write a migration guide.
-    3. Do some work on writing migration patches.
+    - Do some work on writing migration patches.
 Patches can be provided in several forms:
         * raise draft PRs to affected packages, but communicate clearly that the proposal is not accepted yet,
         * create fork repositories with patched packages